Eunisses Hernandez: Los Angeles City Council

-On October 8, 2021, Hernandez announced that she would be running for Los Angeles City Council District 1 in the 2022 elections.
+On October 8, 2021, Hernandez announced her campaign for Los Angeles City Council District 1 in the 2022 elections.
 After three other candidates were disqualified, she was the only opponent against incumbent Gil Cedillo.
 Hernandez was endorsed by multiple progressive groups and leaders, with Council-member Mike Bonin and Dolores Huerta endorsing her in the primary.
 Hernandez ultimately unseated Cedillo with 53.9% of the vote, avoiding the need for a runoff.